chaendizzle/Compendium/source/installation/github.rst

 GitHub
 =========

-All programming computers will need GitHub to sync RobotCode with the repository.
+All programming computers will need GitHub Desktop to sync RobotCode with the repository.

-Note that there are 2 versions of GitHub desktop at this time, one is a legacy version that tends to be faster and not eat a lot of resources, and the newer version (Desktop Beta), which has the benefit of linux (potential) compatibility (this isnt implemented as of yet, but is expected to be by the end of 2017).
+GitHub Desktop is a tool for synchronising code with public and private repositiories on the GitHub website.

-Both versions can be found `here. <https://desktop.github.com/>`_
+It can be found `here. <https://desktop.github.com/>`_

 .. toctree::